top of page

 In many respects, it succeeds—at least superficially.
 The film is replete with style, charisma, and high-octane action.
 Explosive sequences, sleek visuals, and intense confrontations ensure it remains engaging.
 There are moments where it truly delivers, providing the mass appeal that fans anticipate.

 Certain parts of the film feel overly convenient and predictable, as if the narrative opts for the path of least resistance instead of challenging itself.
-Some sections come across as ordinary, diluting the overall experience despite the film’s grand ambitions.
 The violence is amplified—almost excessively—but it often seems like style overshadowing substance rather than enhancing it.

 Comments